By Sun Nan

 Yesterday, I read a story in a book, which was called “A Fatal Minefield”.
 It was a story about a soldier: Once, when carrying out task, the soldier felt that he stepped on a landmine.
 He was so scared that he dared not to move.
 He just stood there, baking in the sun, met with the attack of wolves and felt that he could no longer hold on.
 The next day, a man passed by and the soldier asked for his help.
 The passerby said to him: “There is no landmine here.
 Don’t be afraid.
 Take a step forward, and you’ll be free.”
 But the soldier didn’t believe that and insisted by his conceptions that he did step on a landmine, regardless of what the passerby said.
 Finally, the passerby gave him a bottle of water and went away.
 On the third day, he really couldn’t bear any longer and he thought: I would die sooner or later, why not try to step further?
 When he was firmly resolved to hold nothing back and make a single step forward, to his surprise, nothing happens.
 It turned out that what he stepped on was a discarded can.
 He almost lost his life by his notions and imaginations.

 After reading this story, I was inspired and started to think: If no matter what we encounter, we always deal with them by our own notions and imaginations, unwilling to accept others opinions or humbling ourselves, but stubbornly holding to our own imaginations no matter how people speak, our life will be ruined.
 If we don’t settle our notions, it’s too dangerous.
-Then I think about brothers and sisters in the church, they are living in a state of passivity and weakness, and are expecting the Lord can return soon.
 We all know that it is now near the end of the last days.
-The prophesies in thehave basically been fulfilled.
+The prophecies in the Bible have basically been fulfilled.
 It is time for the Lord to return, and the Lord must have returned.
 So, we must find a church that has the work of the Holy Spirit and follow God’s footsteps.
 Some people, however, dare not go out seeking and investigating, thinking that there would be false Christs in the last days.
-For the said: “And then if any man shall say to you, See, here is ; or, see, he is there; believe him not: For false Christs and false prophets shall rise, and shall show signs and wonders, to seduce, if it were possible, even the elect” (Mark 13:21–22).
+For thesaid: “And then if any man shall say to you, See, here is ; or, see, he is there; believe him not: For false Christs and false prophets shall rise, and shall show signs and wonders, to seduce, if it were possible, even the elect” (Mark 13:21–22).
 Many of us believers expound the prophesies according to our notions and imagination, thinking that all news preaching the Lord has returned is false.
 As long as we don’t listen or read, we’ll not be deceived.
 But, is this really after the Lord’s will?
 If we always keep to such notions, being passive and guarding against all the news, will we ignore someone who says that the Lord has returned and miss the opportunity of being raptured into the kingdom of heaven?

 The last days is the day of the Lord’s coming.
 We should seek and investigate the testimonies of the Lord’s coming carefully instead of blindly denying and evading that.
 Otherwise, we’ll give up on food for fear of choking and easily slam the door shut on the Lord’s return.
 So how to recognize the false Christs and the false prophets?
 Actually, pondering the words of the Lord Jesus carefully, we can find a characteristic of false Christs and the false prophets—they can only imitate the work of the Lord Jesus, such as displaying signs and wonders in order to deceive men.
 Just as the Lord said: “For there shall arise false Christs, and false prophets, and shall show great signs and wonders; so that, if it were possible, they shall deceive the very elect” (Mat 24:24).
 False Christs and false prophets are possessed by evil spirits.
 They don’t have the truth, much less can they express the truth; they can’t supply life to man or do the salvation work.
 Because they have no truth and what they said is heresies and fallacies, they only can imitate the work done by the Lord Jesus and display signs and wonders to deceive man and corrupt man.
 This is their habitual trick.
 Some brothers and sisters with discernment are able to understand the Lord’s will from His words.
 Conversely, if we have no discernment and cannot understand the Lord’s will, we’ll do things foolish and absurd and even condemn and reject the coming of the Lord.
 This is really the greatest sorrow to us believers.